Ederator1/eomcs.club-1/README.md

 # eomcs.club

-The website for Earl of March's Computer Science Club
+The official website for Earl of March's Computer Science Club